MDashK/Sonic-2-SMS-Remake-PS4/README.md

 - Fixed hyper Sonic and Tails sprite waiting

-- Pressing the debug button will return to the player

 - Under Ground boss does not kill player when exploding

 - Scrambled Egg boss does not lose life with spin dash